ucl-contoso-chat/ucl-openai-search/app/backend/evaluation/README.md

 ### Generate answers for Azure AI Studio evaluation

-After generating the questions, you can run the command below to instruct the LLM to gererate the answers in a format that can be used as raw data to conduct evaluation through the Azure AI Studio:
+After generating the questions, you can run the command below to instruct the LLM to generate the answers in a format that can be used as raw data to conduct evaluation through the Azure AI Studio:

 ```shell